Conservation Easements

 - Donation – If a conservation easement is voluntarily donated to a land trust or government agency, and if it benefits the public by permanently protecting important conservation resources, it may qualify as a charitable tax deduction on the donor’s federal income tax return.
 First enacted temporarily in 2006, the tax incentive was made permanent in 2015 and increases the benefits to landowner by:

-- Raising the deduction, a donor can take for donating a conservation easement to 50%, from 30%, of his or her annual income;
+a.
+Raising the deduction, a donor can take for donating a conservation easement to 50%, from 30%, of his or her annual income;

-- Extending the carry-forward period for a donor to take a tax deduction for a conservation agreement to 15 years from 5 years; and
+b.
+Extending the carry-forward period for a donor to take a tax deduction for a conservation agreement to 15 years from 5 years; and

-- Purchase – In some situations, the Land Trust will purchase a conservation easement at the full easement value.
+c.
+Allowing qualifying farmers and ranchers to deduct up to 100% of their income, increased from 50%. - Purchase – In some situations, the Land Trust will purchase a conservation easement at the full easement value.

-In all cases, financial value of a conservation easement is established through a specialized appraisal.
+In all cases, the financial value of a conservation easement is established through a specialized appraisal.
 SSLT does not provide legal or financial advice and encourages landowners to explore options with their financial and legal advisors for guidance on how to structure a conservation easement transaction.